What is pituitary surgery?

 Pituitary surgery removes an abnormal growth on your pituitary gland.
 This gland is located at the base of your brain.
 It makes important chemicals called hormones.
-Your body uses these hormones for many functions, including growth, sex, and metabolism.
+Your body uses these hormones for many functions, including growth, sexual development, reproduction, and metabolism.
 (Metabolism is the way your body uses food for energy.)

 This surgery usually takes about 2 to 3 hours.
 If the doctor goes under your lip or through your nose, you will probably leave the hospital in 1 to 3 days.
 You will probably be able to return to work or your normal routine in 1 to 2 weeks.
 If your doctor goes through your skull, you will probably leave the hospital in 3 to 9 days.
 But it may take 4 to 6 weeks to fully recover.

 After surgery, your symptoms may go away.
 For example, your vision may improve.
 Or your headaches may go away.
 If the growth comes back, or if the doctor could not remove the whole growth, you may need other treatment.
-This may include radiation.
+This may include radiation therapy.